-Even in the absence of a thymus gland tumor, thymectomy may improve myasthenia gravis symptoms.
+Even without a thymus gland tumor, thymectomy may improve myasthenia gravis symptoms.
 Nonetheless, thymectomy benefits may take some years to show progress.

-- Video-assisted Thymectomy.
-Either a small incision is placed on your neck, or a few small incisions are made on the side of the chest.
+- Video-Assisted Thymectomy.
+A small incision is placed on your neck, or a few small incisions are made on the side of the chest.
 A long, thin camera called a video endoscope is used to view and remove the thymus gland.

-- Robot-assisted Thymectomy.
-Small incisions are placed on the side of your chest for the removal of the thymus gland with the help of a robotic system that comprises a camera arm as well as mechanical arms.
+- Robot-Assisted Thymectomy.
+Small incisions are placed on the side of your chest to remove the thymus gland with the help of a robotic system comprising a camera arm and mechanical arms.

-Minimally invasive procedures may cause less pain, less blood loss, lower mortality rates, and shorter hospital stays compared to open surgery.
+Minimally invasive procedures may cause less pain, less blood loss, lower mortality rates, and shorter hospital stays vs. open surgeries.

 Lifestyle and Home Remedies

-You should adjust your lifestyle to make the most of your energy and help cope with the symptoms of myasthenia gravis.
+You should adjust your lifestyle to make the most of your energy and help cope with the symptoms of MG disease.